semaphoreci/docs/docs/security/default-roles.md

 Default roles are available to all Semaphore users, regardless of the plan they are on.

-If you or your organization need more roles with different permissions, there is an option to create your own [custom roles](/security/custom-roles).

 ### Organization roles
 <table style="background-color: rgb(255, 255, 255);">
 <thead>